- Visiting Professor of post graduate medicine, Cranfield University

 This book describes the nutritional and lifestyle factors which

-inflammation and risk of cancer, other chronic diseases and viral attack
+inflammation and risks of cancer, other chronic diseases and covid.

 Healthy Cancer Cancer